Alan Carpenter: Post-political career

 In September 2009, Carpenter announced that he would resign as the member for Willagee, effective 2 October 2009.
 Peter Tinley retained Willagee for the Labor Party in the following by-election.
-In December 2009, Carpenter joined Wesfarmers as its executive general manager for corporate affairs, reporting to chief executive Richard Goyder, a strong advocate for deregulating retail trading hours who had criticised Carpenter's position on retail trading hours when he was premier.
+In 2009, he taught a politics course at the University of Notre Dame Australia, and in December 2009, Carpenter joined Wesfarmers as its executive general manager for corporate affairs, reporting to chief executive Richard Goyder, a strong advocate for deregulating retail trading hours who had criticised Carpenter's position on retail trading hours when he was premier.
 Carpenter said he would support Wesfarmers' position on retail trading hours while employed by the company.
 Carpenter left his position in August 2018, and spent the rest of the year at Wesfarmers in an advisory position, before leaving the company.

 From September 2020 to early 2022, Carpenter was a board member for the state government agency DevelopmentWA as a director.

+Personal life

+Carpenter is married and has four daughters.
+He supports the Fremantle Football Club.